-An alternative to The Scissors, this exercise serves to mobilise the hips and knees.
-It also aides development of pelvic and spinal stability.
+An alternative to Scissors, this exercise serves to mobilise the hips and knees.
+It also aids the development of pelvic and spinal stability.
 As with the previous exercise, this should not be performed by those with osteoporosis.
-It can however be modified by lying on your side for those that find it too difficult.
+It can, however, be modified by lying on your side for those that find it too difficult.
 While performing this advanced movement, avoid loading weight directly into the neck and ensure that the torso and shoulders remained fixed – as ever, the abdominals should be engaged throughout.

 Perform the exercise 5-10 times on each side and then reverse the action.